Nur ibn Mujahid: Biography

 I had not achieved that victory through my own strength, but that God, no less, had given it to me.

 Despite this victory, the following years were very difficult for Harar.
 The Oromos who had been migrating north invaded the Adal Sultanate and annihilated Nur's army at the Battle of Hazalo following his victory at Fatagar over the Abyssinians.
 The invasion was accompanied by carnage on an appalling scale and according to Bahrey, there had been "no such slaughter since the Oromo first invaded".
 This was followed by a mass migration which sent different groups fleeing from their ancestral homes.

 The severed head of Gelawdewos was nevertheless successfully brought to Harar where it was put on display for the people to witness.
 Nur was promoted to Emir, upon marrying Ahmad ibn Ibrahim al-Ghazi's widow, Bati del Wambara.
 He would be acknowledged by the citizens of Harar, and the widow of Ahmed as the leader of Adal.
 Contemporary Harari records describes Nur as a very religious ruler who abstained from every act forbidden by the Sharia and likewise wanted his people to follow his example in their lives, explicitly prohibiting un-Islamic behavior among the nobility.

 Most of the Muslim population fled to the walled city of Harar.
 The Oromos then occupied and settled on the lands of the Hararghe highlands which had been abandoned by the local population.
 After the Oromos had settled in the surrounding countryside of Harar, the city experienced a severe famine.
 J. Spencer Trimingham narrates "Emir Nur exerted every effort to help his people to recover, but after every respite the Oromo would again descend like locusts and scourge the country, and Nur himself eventually died of the pestilence which spread during the famine."

 Legacy

 Some historians consider Nur as the last witness and protagonist of Islamic greatness in the Horn of Africa.
 In fact a later Harari Arabic poem praising Nur says: "The city of Harar sparkles with holy men; and, especially with the rightful Imam of the pious.
 Well deserved she is, to draw the hems of her raiment, 'cause he who has built her, is the annihilator of the infidels."
 Harari documents from the time also give him the prestigious title of Amir al-Mu‟minin.

+According to archaeologist Timothy Insoll, the shrine dedicated to Nur, situated in Harar, is attributed to the period spanning from the seventeenth century through the nineteenth century.